Weekly written updates

 Sectors span finance, healthcare, smart cities, retail, and telecom.
 Client references are provided under NDA.

-Built secure, scalable enterprise apps with SAP India using SAP Cloud Platform and Fiori to streamline business workflows.
+Built secure, scalable enterprise apps with SAP using SAP Cloud Platform and Fiori to streamline business workflows.

 Built a mobile-enabled, real-time CRM platform for General Motors with secure, scalable integrations.